tiwarisanjay/argoworkflow-dex/README.md

 # argoworkflow-dex
 Dex Integration for Argo workflow without argocd dex
+# Microsoft Connector
-# Create a Microsoft AzureAD OIDC Client before anything.
+## Create a Microsoft AzureAD OIDC Client before anything.
 Following documentation to create one.
 - https://docs.microsoft.com/en-us/power-apps/maker/portals/configure/configure-openid-settings
 - Save your `Application (client) ID` , `Directory (tenant) ID` and value for `client secret`.
 We will need it for our kubernates seceret and configmaps

-# Pre-requisites
+## Pre-requisites
 - Lets run following command before our deployments

     ```bash